babasaraki/iandow.github.io/_posts/2017-10-03-Customer360_Analytics_in_Spark.md

 ## Customer 360 databases must support flexible schemas.

-MapR-DB as the perfect database for Customer 360 because it allows you to store data for customers with different properties in the same table.
+MapR-DB as the perfect database for Customer 360 because it allows you to store data for customers with different properties in the same table (and because it's scalable, reliable, resiliant, etc ...but I want to focus on it's ability to handle flexible schemas for customer data).
 Why does that matter?
 Well, for customer 360 you're trying to integrate as many datasets as possible.
 For example you might be trying to ingest all the data your customers expose publicly on social media, or you might be trying to ingest data they expose through your mobile app, but not all customers may use social media, and not all customer may use your mobile app.
 Nevertheless, in a NoSQL database you can store data for all customers in one table even if different columns are used for each customer.
 The sparsity in columnar data is not a problem at all for MapR-DB.

 ## Converging streams and database eliminates data movement.